sergiotaborda/lense-lang/README.md

 # Some features to expect

-Familiar syntax : Lense uses a c/c#/java style syntax
+Familiar syntax : Lense uses a c familly style syntax.

 No primitives : all types are treated as objects in the heap.
 The compiler is free to optimize this to the plataform's primitives as it sees fit.
 The programmer can define imutable objects in order to hint to the compiler that is a good ideia to optimise that class but this is not mandatory.